ebinezarlm/yeshiva_lms/replit.md

-# Video Management Dashboard - Tutor Dashboard
+# Video Learning Platform - Tutor & Student Dashboard

 ## Overview

-This is a production-ready video management dashboard designed for educational content creators.
-The application allows tutors to upload, organize, and manage their tutorial videos through an intuitive Material Design-inspired interface.
-It provides a streamlined workflow for adding video metadata (title, description, URL, category) and displays videos in a responsive grid layout with full CRUD operations.
+This is a full-featured video learning platform designed for educational content creators and students.
+The application provides two distinct interfaces:

+1. **Tutor Dashboard**: Allows educators to upload, organize, and manage their tutorial videos through an intuitive Material Design-inspired interface with full CRUD operations
+2. **Student Feed**: Provides an interactive video viewing experience with likes, comments, and question submission capabilities

-The system is built as a full-stack TypeScript application with a React frontend and Express backend, utilizing PostgreSQL for persistent data storage with schema validation for data integrity.
+The system is built as a full-stack TypeScript application with a React frontend and Express backend, utilizing PostgreSQL for persistent data storage with comprehensive schema validation for data integrity.

 ## User Preferences